Amazing DCF Valuation Deep Dive: Unlevered Cash Flow, Discount Rate & Terminal Value

 Discount Rate – Translating Future into Present Value

-Since money today is worth more than money tomorrow, future cash flows must be discounted back to present value.
-The discount rate reflects both the time value of money and the riskiness of cash flows.
+This is because money is worth more today than it will be tomorrow, therefore money ought to be discounted back to the present value.
+Discount rate indicates the time value of money as well as the riskiness of the cash flows.

-• Typically WACC (Weighted Average Cost of Capital): Blends cost of debt and cost of equity.
+Normally WACC (Weighted Average Cost of Capital): This is a combination of cost of debt and the cost of equity.

 Terminal Value – Capturing Long-Term Growth

-DCF models cannot forecast cash flows indefinitely.
-Instead, analysts use Terminal Value (TV) to estimate the value of all future cash flows beyond the explicit forecast period.
+DCF models do not predict the cash flow in the long-term.
+Analysts alternatively rely on Terminal Value (TV) to bring an estimated value of all future cash flows past the explicit forecast period.

 Two common approaches: